The Evidence Gap: Why Most GTM Strategies Fail

 Most GTM strategies stop at the pitch deck.
 A complete go-to-market build requires 10 phases — each compounding on the prior — from market sizing through evidence discipline.

-Professional services average 7.6% profit margins.
-Sagentix targets 64% gross margin.
+Professional services margins are structurally capped by a labor-heavy model.
+Sagentix projects 64%+ gross margin based on its AI-native cost structure.
 When methodology is a reusable platform — not junior consultants starting from scratch — cost structure inverts.

 AI-driven security tools are creating entirely new premium service categories in cybersecurity.
 For companies building in these spaces, the GTM challenge is unique — you must educate the market while simultaneously competing in it.